thekhoo/wayfinder-python-sdk/README.md

 * Use an actual `.config` file instead of this half-ass config class object

-* Introduce logging to the SDK to get a better idea of what's going on when and where it is in the execution callstack

 * testtesttesttesttesttesttesttest

 * Allowing users to specify the transit types when `TransportType.Transit` is selected (i.e. rail, tram, bus etc...)